rfong/sustenance/bread/sourdough_tartine_quickref.md

 Use bread flour, defaulting to unbleached.
 You can substitute whole wheat up to 50%.
 Whole wheat requires a bit more hydration.

+## HYBRID VARIANT
+To couple a more intense savory bready flavor with the sourdough flavor, I like to do a hybrid variant between pain a l'ancienne and Tartine sourdough by adding an extended autolyse.

+The only thing that changes is that I mix the post-levain flour with the post-levain water (reserving ~50g water to help with mixing later) up to half a day before the standard autolyse step.
+I usually line it up so that I'm starting the extended autolyse either when I mix the levain, or during the final starter feeding that runs overnight.

+## INSTRUCTIONS

 ### STARTER
 Feed in AM/PM, at least three times before you start the dough.